tokaisuDev/tokupicokeeb/README.md

 Well, this is in the *beta* testing version so hopefully I can hear you guys' opinions on this, because this is my first time designing a PCB for a keyboard.
 Mistakes can be made...

 Thanks for reading!
 And looking at this markdown file, I guess.

+P/s: More info will be added later, I'm lazy